What is the ideal weight?

 - Divide your waist circumference by your hip circumference to get your WHR.

 A healthy ratio for females is 0.85 or less.
 For males, it’s 0.9 or less.
-A WHR higher than 1 may increase the risk of heart disease and related conditions for both males and females.
+A WHR higher than 1 may indicate an increased risk of heart disease and related conditions for both males and females.

 This chart provides more information about how to read your WHR: